msalemor/ai-tutors/genai-development/genai-intro.md

 ### 1.12 - OpenAI models are exposed as REST APIs

-The Azure OpenAI Service provides a REST API that allows developers to interact with OpenAI's powerful language models, including GPT-4o and GPT-4.1.
-The REST API offers various endpoints for operations such as performing completions and embeddings.
-Authentication can be handled via API Keys or Microsoft Entra ID, and the service supports multiple versions of the API, ensuring backward compatibility and access to the latest features.
+Azure OpenAI Service exposes its language models, such as GPT-4o and GPT-4.1, through a REST API.
+This API enables developers to perform tasks like text completions and embeddings by sending HTTP requests to specific endpoints.
+Authentication is supported via API keys or Microsoft Entra ID.
+Multiple API versions are available, allowing you to choose the latest features or maintain compatibility with existing applications.

 #### References